 The general membership shall elect the president, vice president, secretary, and treasurer as set forth in ARTICLE V.

-In the last year of their term, the Executive Committee shall establish a time and date by which ballots for the election of officers must be received, which date shall be known as the election date.
+In each year in which elections are required, the Executive Committee shall establish a time and date by which ballots for the election of officers must be received, which date shall be known as the election date.

 The immediate past president, in consultation with the Executive Committee, shall submit a slate of candidates of no fewer than two persons from the membership for each position to be filled at least 60 days prior to the election day.
 The immediate past president shall notify the membership in the SFRA Review, and all other appropriate and available electronic and social outlets, of this slate of candidates.
 Within 30 days of the publication of this slate of candidates in the SFRA Review, additional candidates may be nominated by submission of a petition signed by at least five persons of the membership in good standing entitled to vote in the election to the secretary of the association.
 At the end of this 30-day period nominations shall be closed and the ballot shall be prepared.